rd4com/mojo-learning/README.md

-# Linux, open the terminal and type
+# Open the terminal and type
 ```
 gedit intro.mojo&
 ```